pensadotech/VetClicnic/README.md

 This project is a prototype for an animal clinic system, created to demonstrate the use of Mongo DB, Express, React, and Node JS.
 This is an exercise that embodies a MERN single page application with React.

-The application provides functionality to add basic elements as Doctors and Patients into the system, which are used to create appointments.
-Additionally, the system allows to enter medicines, that are used to compute the dosages for patients.
+The application provides functionality to add basic elements like Doctors and Patients into the system, which are then used to create Appointments.
+Additionally, the system allows users to enter Medicines, that are used to compute the Dosages for Patients.

 The application offers a restricted login functionality implemented by using ‘passport’ and the capability to send emails for Appointments and user accounts.

 ## How it works

 The application starts with a login view.
-Different than other applications that allow user to sign up, only authorized users can log into the system, as this is an internal application for the Animal clinic.
+Different than other applications that allow a user to sign up, only authorized users can log into the system, as this is an internal application for the Animal clinic.
 Authorized users are defined by the system administrator.

 ![Login](./docs/Login.png)